How to Apply

 Below you will find a general timeline for our application process.

 • December 10: Deadline to apply.
-Applications submitted after this date may be considered on a case-by-case basis and will incur an additional $75 late fee.
+Applications submitted after the deadline may be considered on a case-by-case basis and will incur an additional $75 late fee.

 • January: Applicants invited to audition live will be notified during this month.